 .
 Unfortunately a great many of these passengers lost their lives - the only thing many had left - to disease, starvation, and accidents during the long and dangerous journey.
 Those who did safely arrive in "the land of opportunities" were often used for the hard labor of building railroads, coal mines, bridges, and canals.
 The Irish were critical to the quick development of the infrastructure of the United States and Canada.
 Passenger and immigration lists indicate that members of the Mooney family came to North America quite early:

-Mooney Settlers in the United States in the 18th Century
+Mooney Settlers in United States in the 18th Century

 - Richd Mooney, who landed in Virginia in 1715

 Mooney Settlers in United States in the 19th Century

 - Nicholas Mooney, who landed in America in 1800